quantavil/obsidian/Testing/Testing Basics.md

 ## Defect

 A defect is a fault in the system, component or process due to which the expected outcome and the actual outcome of a test activity do not match.
-The other terms used to refer to a defect are bug, error, anomaly, etc.

 **Software Testing** is the generic term applied to all the activities that are performed to ensure that the quality characteristics of the software meet the required/expected standards.

 **The objective of software testing is to eliminate defects in a software by**
 1. Preventing defects from entering the software
 2. Identifying and reporting the defects existing in the software

 ## Categorization